-New Neighbor Arts Entrepreneurship (August 2019 to January 2020) is a pilot initiative designed to help new migrants and refugees integrate successfully into American society and find a place for themselves in their new neighborhoods through arts careers and entrepreneurism.
-This six-month pilot project is sponsored by the U.S. Department of State – Alumni TIES.
+New Neighbor Arts Entrepreneurship (August 2019 to January 2020) was a pilot initiative designed to help new migrants and refugees integrate successfully into American society and find a place for themselves in their new neighborhoods through arts careers and entrepreneurism.
+This six-month pilot project was sponsored by the U.S. Department of State – Alumni TIES.

 “I was so pleased to hear about the Dept of State -Alumni TIES pilot program utilizing the arts in Chicago to help new migrants and refugees find a place for themselves in their new neighborhoods.”Mary Anne Carter, Chairman, National Endowment for the Arts

 PROJECT LEAD (Volunteer): Shawn Lent, U.S. Fulbright Scholar 2012-2013